pardot/api-docs/docs/index.md

 ### Daily Requests

-Pardot Pro customers are allocated 25,000 API requests per day.
+Pardot Pro customers are allocated 25,000 API requests a day.
 Pardot Ultimate customers can make up to 100,000 API requests a day.
-These limits reset at the beginning of the day based on your accounts time zone settings.
-Any request made exceeding the limits will result in an [error code 122](/kb/error-codes-messages/#error-code-122)
+These limits reset at the beginning of the day based on your account time zone settings.
+Any request made exceeding the limits result in an [error code 122](/kb/error-codes-messages/#error-code-122)

-You can check you current daily usages in the accounts "usage and limits" page.
+You can check your current daily usage on the "usage and limits" page.

 ### Concurrent Requests

-In order to interact with our API more efficiently, you can have up to five concurrent API requests.
-Any connection over five will result in an [error code 66](/kb/error-codes-messages/#error-code-66) response.
+To interact with our API more efficiently, you can have up to five concurrent API requests.
+Any connection over five results in an [error code 66](/kb/error-codes-messages/#error-code-66) response.

 ## Sample Code

 Here's an example of calling the Pardot API using a simple PHP client using the cURL library.

-Note: we strongly recommend **against** using PHP's `file_get_contents` function to call the Pardot API, since it makes error handling extremely cumbersome.
+Note: We strongly recommend **against** using PHP's `file_get_contents` function to call the Pardot API because it makes error handling extremely cumbersome.

 ```
 <?php